Dr. Keith Krueger

 Following the procedure, there may be some swelling in the tissue and cheeks near the treatment site.
 To promote a successful recovery, patients should avoid strenuous activity, smoking, and eating hard foods.
 Patients should not touch the treatment area with their tongue, or use straws, as this could potentially dislodge the developing blood clots and expose the area to food and bacteria.

 Wisdom tooth extraction can be an uncomplicated procedure that ultimately will protect your long-term oral health.
-For more information about wisdom tooth extraction, schedule your consultation at Krueger & Lenox Oral & Maxillofacial Surgery today!
+For more information about wisdom tooth extraction, schedule your consultation at Krueger & Lenox Oral and Maxillofacial Surgery today!

 Bone grafting is a straightforward procedure that is immensely beneficial for numerous reasons.
 In the instance of a missing tooth (or teeth), the jaw bone can begin to slowly degrade.
 The jaw bone is holds teeth in place, and once a tooth is no longer present, the bone doesn’t have anything to support.
 There are different types of bone grafts, and depending on your situation.
 Outlined below are several different types of bone grafts: